YBTopaz8/Parse-LiveQueries-DOTNET/README.md

 # Parse-Live-Query-Unofficial v3 (with RX and LINQ Support)

 # Grab the Nuget Here: [![Nuget](https://img.shields.io/nuget/v/yb.parselivequerydotnet.svg)](https://www.nuget.org/packages/YB.ParseLiveQueryDotNet)
+# v3.0.1 - QOL update 🎇
+## It's no longer REQUIRED to be logged in order to connect to LQ.
+Any client device can connect to Live Queries independently

+- Fixed #8  (saves dates as string for now instead of just not saving)
+- Fixed #4
+- Closes #7 too
 # v3.0.0 🎄

 ##### Major Update! - VERY IMPORTANT FOR SECURITY